Home

 • Community members have real power over decisions that affect their lives, not symbolic input that gets ignored

 This is not a utopian fantasy.
 It is a reality that already exists in other parts of our city.
 District 4 residents are worthy of the same.
 This won’t happen without your voice.
-I’m running to be your advocate.
+Martha is running to be your advocate.
 Someone who listens to your concerns, understands the root cause of our challenges, and works tirelessly to create policies that support thriving families and healthy communities.

 WHAT I BRING TO CITY HALL